 Fairfax County Park Authority is guided by policy to protect the natural and cultural resources found on county parkland by ensuring that all possible steps are taken to prevent any unnecessary, adverse impact to our land, streams, and historic resources.
 To this end, all applications for easements go through a thorough, separate review process by the Park Authority.

-The granting of easements in the Park Authority has been guided by board policy for many years.
-The most recent revision was adopted by the Park Authority Board in 1998 as Policy 302 - Easements, which reinforces the establishment of review procedures, fee schedules, construction inspection procedures and restoration standards.
+The granting of easements in the Park Authority has been guided by board policy for many years which reinforce the establishment of review procedures, fee schedules, construction inspection procedures and restoration standards.
 Park policy and/or restrictive covenants on some lands may make it impossible to approve easement requests.